 It may take a bit of time to find the best course of treatment for each individual.
 It may even seem like trial and error for awhile.
 However, with the help of our experienced, professional medical team, we can get you to where you need to be in treatment and recovery.

 Have you already received treatment in the past, but it wasn’t successful?
 This doesn’t mean that all hope is lost and that you can’t get the help you need.
-Here at Harmony Recovery Group, we have some clients who have received different treatments numerous times.
+Here at Harmony Health Group, we have some clients who have received different treatments numerous times.
 It may not have been the best time in their life, they may not have been ready to let go of addictive behaviors or a number of other things may have been going on.

 To overcome dual diagnosis disorders, you need a comfortable, safe and supportive environment to overcome the addiction and mental health disorder.
 With this being said, our team of professionals is here and ready to help you along the way.
 We offer individual therapy, group sessions and many other services to treat dual diagnosis disorders.